Youcef-Sadou/Block-Puzzle/README.md

 # Block-Puzzle
-A video game i created using C language and Simple DirectMedia Layer back in 2018
+A video game i created using C language and Simple DirectMedia Layer back in 2018 (Windows)